shaun-russell/nlp/nlputils/README.md

   Fixes or purges lines with shoddy character encoding.

 Options:
-  -d, --delete-trash  Delete lines with trash.
+  -x, --delete-trash  Delete lines with trash.
 Default process is to try
                       clean them.
   -u, --delete-urls   Delete lines that look like urls.
   -n, --no-header     Exclude the header when processing.